Kiambu

-Kiambu is a town in Kiambu County, Kenya within the Nairobi Metropolitan Region.
-It is 14 km from the capital Nairobi.
-It has a population of 147,870.
-It is the capital of the Kiambu County, which bounds the northern border of Nairobi.
-Other proximate towns are Ruiru (east of Kiambu), Gatundu (NE), Limuru (NW) and Kabete (SW).
+Kiambu is a town in Kiambu County, Kenya.
+It is 14 km from the national capital, Nairobi.
+It is the capital of Kiambu County, which bounds the northern border of Nairobi.
+Other proximate towns are Ruiru, Gatundu, Limuru and Kabete.

-Transport

-Public Service Vehicles to Kiambu can be boarded at Commercial near Odeon cinema in Nairobi.
-The saccos include Sony Classic, Nakwe Sacco, and Kaka travellers.
-Fare ranges between shs.
-50–150.

-Commerce

-Many offices are located in the metropolitan town e.g. KCB, NHIF, NSSF, KPLC, Equity Bank, Cooperative Bank, National Bank, Metropolitan Teacher's Sacco, Family Bank etc.

-There are two main supermarkets i.e. Kamindi Supermarket and Cleanshelf Supermarket.

-The town is surrounded by hilly Kikuyu farmland although is under urbanisation as Nairobi is growing fast and more people settle in neighbouring towns.

 Administration

-Apart from central Kiambu, there are villages such as Ndumberi, Riabai, Kihingo, Ngegu, Kanunga and Kangoya among others.
+Apart from central Kiambu, there are villages such as Ndumberi, Ting'ang'a, Riabai, Kihingo, Ngegu, Kanunga, and Kangoya among others.
 The town's administration is under the County Government of Kiambu, which came into force with the promulgation of Kenya's constitution in 2010.
-Kiambu is also centre of Kiambaa, an administrative division and electoral constituency of Kiambu District.
+Kiambu is also the centre of Kiambu Town Constituency, an administrative division and electoral constituency of Kiambu subcounty.

 Infrastructure

-Kiambu is seen as a future anchor to the capital city Nairobi which is undergoing rapid development with limited space for growth.

-The town is a favoured location for real estate development with projects such as Migaa by Home Afrika, Riverside estate, Edenville estate and Four Ways Junction.
+The town is a favoured location for real estate development with projects such as Migaa by Home Afrika, Riverside Estate, Edenville Estate, Runda Palm Estate, Runda Paradise 1 Estate, Tatu City, Village of Kenya estate, Hidden Creek Estate of Kenya and Four Ways Junction.

-Kiambu Club, opened in 1916, is one of the oldest nine-hole golf courses in Kenya.
+Kiambu Club opened in 1916, is one of the oldest nine-hole golf courses in Kenya.
 The club also has other facilities like tennis courts and swimming pools.
 The club's main lounge is in honour of Kenya's first First Lady, also an honorary member of the club, Mama Ngina Kenyatta.